xbeat/Machine-Learning/README.md

 Introduction to Multimodal Table Understanding

 Multimodal table understanding involves extracting and analyzing information from tables that contain various types of data, including text, numbers, and images.
 This process combines techniques from computer vision, natural language processing, and data analysis to interpret complex tabular structures.

+## Spark User Defined Functions with Python

+Introduction to Spark User Defined Functions (UDFs)

+Spark UDFs allow us to extend Spark's built-in functionality by defining custom operations on DataFrame columns.
+They're particularly useful when we need to apply complex transformations or business logic that isn't available in Spark's standard functions.

 ## Basic LangChain Tutorial with Python